aldur/aldur.github.io/_posts/2023-10-30-jekyll-seo.md

 </div>

 <div class="tip" markdown="1">
-In my case, I added it _last_ -- it "knows" _not_ add my RSS feed to the sitemap and I want it to index the rest of the content.
+In my case, I added it _last_ -- it "knows" _not_ to add my RSS feed to the sitemap and I want it to index the rest of the content.
 </div>